Herbertkartel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-checks if a  character is uppercase or not
+Case of Alphabet is tested